Health Lifestyle

 9 Best Foods for Lowering Blood Pressure

-So now that you know the nutrients implicated in hypertension, as well as those that can help to normalize blood pressure, it’s time to get specific.
-Here are nine great foods to include in your diet to keep your blood pressure at a healthy level.
-Since they’re all plant-based, they’re also naturally good sources of fiber.
-Some are rich in potassium and/or magnesium, and some deliver healthy nitrates that your body can turn into NO. After a brief introduction to each food, I’ll also share a couple of fun and delicious recipes that will have you eager to add them to your blood pressure-lowering diet.
+Now that you know the nutrients implicated in hypertension, as well as those that can help to normalize blood pressure, it’s time to get specific and actionable.
+Here are nine great foods to include in your diet to move toward or maintain healthy blood pressure.
+Since they’re all plant-based, they’re good sources of fiber.
+Some are rich in potassium and/or magnesium, and some deliver healthy nitrates that your body can turn into NO. After a brief introduction to each food, I’ll share a couple of fun and delicious recipes that will have you eager to add them to your blood pressure-lowering diet.

 1. Garlic